-The question is a legitimate one, for there have been countless theologians and philosophers in the Church’s two millennia, yet the 13th century Dominican friar Thomas D’Aquino is the one most recommended, most celebrated, the one who really consolidated the intellectual patrimony of the Church, bringing together faith and reason – like Odysseus bending the bow, to use Josef Pieper’s vivid analogy – into a harmony, by which the human intellect ascends to the height of truth.
+The question is a legitimate one, for there have been countless theologians and philosophers in the Church’s two millennia, yet the 13th century Dominican friar Thomas d’Aquino is the one most recommended, most celebrated, the one who really consolidated the intellectual patrimony of the Church, bringing together faith and reason – like Odysseus bending the unbendable bow, to use Josef Pieper’s vivid analogy – into a harmony, by which the human intellect ascends to the height of truth.

 Saint Thomas was impartial in his love of truth.
 He sought truth wherever it might be found and gave consummate demonstration of its universality.
 In him, the Church’s Magisterium has seen and recognized the passion for truth; and, precisely because it stays consistently within the horizon of universal, objective and transcendent truth, his thought scales “heights unthinkable to human intelligence”.
+(Fides et Ratio, #44)

 High praise indeed, from one of Thomas’ disciples, for the great Pope’s writings are filled with references to the Angelic Doctor.
 As the Holy Father continues:

 Rightly, then, he may be called an “apostle of the truth”.
-Looking unreservedly to truth, the realism of Thomas could recognize the objectivity of truth and produce not merely a philosophy of “what seems to be” but a philosophy of “what is” (#44)
+Looking unreservedly to truth, the realism of Thomas could recognize the objectivity of truth and produce not merely a philosophy of “what seems to be” but a philosophy of “what is” (ibid.)

 Yet there are so many Catholics who have scarcely heard of Saint Thomas, to say nothing of having read him.
 All too often, their approach to truth is emotionalist, subjectivist, mushy and ill-formed.
-On the other hand, to continue with Pieper, he two hallmarks of Saint Thomas, are precision and clarity, the truth nearly distilled to its essence.
+On the other hand, to continue with Pieper, the two hallmarks of Saint Thomas, are precision and clarity, the truth distilled to its essence.
 There are no ways comparable to forming the human intellect than a careful reading of Thomas, especially his magnum opus, the Summa Theologica.

 In his own understated manner, Pope John Paul II laments this neglect of one of the Church’s greatest minds: